Stocks of TikTok US suitors hit by fears of China block

 China's new rules around tech exports mean ByteDance's sale of TikTok U.S. operations could need approval from Beijing, a Chinese trade expert told state media on Sunday, a requirement that would complicate the forced and politically charged divestment.

-Shares of Walmart, Microsoft and Oracle fell between 1.5per cent and 3per cent in premarket trading on Monday.
+Shares of Walmart, Microsoft and Oracle fell between 1per cent and 2.5per cent in morning trading.

-All three pared some of the losses after CNBC reported earlier in the day, giving no details of its sources, that a TikTok deal could be announced as early as Tuesday.
+All three pared some premarket losses after CNBC reported earlier in the day that TikTok has chosen a bidder and a deal could be announced as early as Tuesday. (https://cnb.cx/3gJkLeN)

-TikTok leaders said in a memo to employees earlier last week that the company was "moving quickly to find resolutions to the issues that we face globally, particularly in the U.S. and India".
+TikTok leadership said in a memo to employees earlier last week that the company was "moving quickly to find resolutions to the issues that we face globally, particularly in the U.S. and India".

 China, however, late on Friday revised a list of technologies banned or restricted for export for the first time in 12 years.
 Cui Fan, a professor of international trade at the University of International Business and Economics in Beijing, said the changes would apply to TikTok.

-"This is clearly directed at slowing down ByteDance's deal negotiations in this game of high stakes poker," Wedbush Securities analyst Daniel Ives said.
+"That probably throws a wrinkle in it, but I don't think that causes the deal not to get done," Edward Jones analyst Brian Yarbrough said.

-"With TikTok's key algorithm at play, ByteDance/TikTok will likely now need to go through a licensing procedure around the need to transfer software code from China to the US."
+"It has been pretty clear that if this deal doesn't get done, then they're going to ban it in the United States and that's terrible for all parties."

-(Reporting by Munsif Vengattil in Bengaluru; editing by Patrick Graham and Shinjini Ganguli)
+(Reporting by Munsif Vengattil and Nivedita Balu in Bengaluru; editing by Patrick Graham and Shinjini Ganguli)